vila116/JWTToken/README.md

-#simple console app to generate a JWT - session timed token
+#simple capp to generate a JWT - session timed token